Shift4 Payments Inc. (FOUR) average volume reaches $1.43M: Are the Stars Lining Up for Investors? - News Daemon

 Technical Analysis of Shift4 Payments Inc. (FOUR)

-Going through the that latest performance of [Shift4 Payments Inc., FOUR].
-Its last 5-days volume of 0.98 million was inferior to the volume of 1.38 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 24.46% While, its Average True Range was 2.54.
+Through scrutinizing the latest numbers posted by the [Shift4 Payments Inc., FOUR], it can be observed that its last 5-days Average volume of 1.11 million was lower the volume of 1.37 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 37.49% While, its Average True Range was 2.63.

-Raw Stochastic average of Shift4 Payments Inc. (FOUR) in the period of the previous 100 days is set at 33.85%, which indicates a major rise in contrast to 18.07% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 30.95% that was lower than 51.55% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Shift4 Payments Inc. (FOUR) in the period of the previous 100 days is set at 40.25%, which indicates a major fall in contrast to 58.43% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 36.92% that was lower than 51.64% volatility it exhibited in the past 100-days period.